 The CAT is a customizable instrument.
 To the standardized benchmarked assessment, you can

-The cost for the online and PDF tool is:
+The cost of the online and PDF tool is:

 The cost of this instrument is based on your average worship attendance.